-Different genetic control models, including control by 1 to 3 Mendelian-type genes, as well as various epigenetic mechanisms are consistent with observed segregation patterns (Figure 1 & 11) when the almond parent contains BF.
-In almond by almond crosses, the possible interaction between functional and nonfunctional forms of the BF gene(s) is possible because each parent will contribute a genetic factor and the presence of a functional BF factor may be masked by the presence of a nonfunctional BF-factor.
-However, previous work with almond by peach interspecies hybrids, (Figure 11), has demonstrated that the very early flowering peach tester (UCD40A-17) appears to lack a BF-type gene and so would not act to mask any aberrant BF-gene expression of the almond parent tested.
-With no homologous BF-functional gene to mask the expression of BF-expressing genes, progeny should show BF-symptoms when BF-forms of the gene are present.
+Different genetic control models, including control by 1 to 3 Mendelian-type genes, as well as various epigenetic mechanisms are consistent with observed segregation patterns (Figure 1 & 11).
+In diploid almond by almond crosses, the possible interaction between functional and non-functional forms of the BF gene(s) is possible because each parent will contribute a genetic factor and the presence of a functional factor may act to mask the presence of a nonfunctional BF-factor.

+However, ongoing research with almond by peach interspecies hybrids, (Figure 11), has demonstrated that the very early flowering peach tester (UCD40A-17) appears to lack a BF-type gene and so would not act to mask any aberrant BF-gene expression of the almond parent tested.
+With no homologous BF-functional gene to mask the expression of BF-expressing genes, progeny should show BF-symptoms when BF-forms of the gene are present and normal symptoms when normal BF-forms are present.
 Because BF-factors would be inherited entirely from the almond parent, the performance of the peach by almond progeny could be used to precisely determine the almond parent genotype as shown in Figure 11.
 If the almond parent contained no BF-inducing factors/genes then no progeny would show BF (solid basal red line in Figure 11).
 If the almond parent had one BF factor and one normal factor than only half the progeny would be expected to eventually show BF (curved rust line in Figure 11).
 If both factors/genes in the tested almond parent were BF then all progeny would be expected to eventually show BF (dotted line in Figure 11).
 Thus progeny performance can identify the BF-potential of almond parents even when no BF has previously been observed in those parents, though the test requires several years for completion.
 In addition, data from earlier studies suggest that the strength of BF-potential in the almond source will be correlated with the rate of BF expression in the seedlings and the final level of BF expression in individual seedlings.